DavidSouther/software_craftsmanship/00_introduction/README.md

 Many computer science courses ignore this aspect of programming, which I believe is a real detriment to the students.
-Many computer science students can go their entire undergraduate careers without ever looking at their peer's code, and only having their program reviewed by the instructors.
+Many computer science students can go their entire undergraduate careers without ever looking at their peers' code, and only having their program reviewed by the instructors.
 Craftsman of all fields can drastically improve their work by meeting and sharing ideas.
 Building partnerships with other craftsmen is one of the most rewarding ways